SpenceKonde/DxCore/megaavr/extras/Ref_PROGMEM.md

 ## 128k parts
-Finally, onthe 128k parts, there are 4 flash sections.
+Finally, on the 128k parts, there are 4 flash sections.
 ```
 PROGMEM_MAPPED - Can be accessed with defauylt flashmap settings.
 PROGMEM_SECTION0 - The low quarter of the flash.
 Stuff oput here will start *AFTER* your application (if there is room).